 Dr Kalpana Sankar enjoys sharing her expertise on microfinance at conferences in India and beyond, including the 2014 European Microfinance Week.
-She recently spoke to Forbes magazine about Hand in Hand’s global ambitions, and staying humble.
+She has also spoken to Forbes magazine about Hand in Hand’s global ambitions, and staying humble.

 Before co-founding Hand in Hand, Percy Barnevik ran some of the biggest companies in the world.
 These days he provides incalculable support – and near-daily working hours – as Honorary Chairman.